tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 To use Azure AD credentials to secure a SAS for a container or blob, create a user delegation SAS.
 For more information, see [Create a user delegation SAS](create-user-delegation-sas.md).

-## Service SAS support for Directory scoped access
+## Service SAS support for directory scoped access (preview)

-Service SAS will support directory scope (sr=d) access when the authentication version (sv) is 2020-02-10 or higher and hierarchical namespace (HNS) is enabled.
-The semantics for directory scope (sr=d) are similar to container scope (sr=c), except access is restricted to a directory and the files and directories within.
-When sr=d is specified, the sdd query parameter is also required (See below for more details on sdd parameter).
+A service SAS supports directory scope (`sr=d`) (preview) when the authentication version (`sv`) is 2020-02-10 or higher and a hierarchical namespace (HNS) is enabled.
+The semantics for directory scope (`sr=d`) are similar to container scope (`sr=c`), except that access is restricted to a directory and the files and subdirectories beneath it.
+When `sr=d` is specified, the `sdd` query parameter is also required.

 The string-to-sign format for authentication version 2020-02-10 is unchanged.

 ## Construct a service SAS